Online SoTL Scholars Course

 Selection and Application Process

-The SoTL Funding Committee will review all applications and select participants for the course.
+The SoTL Funding Committee will review all applications and select participants for the course using the rubric at the bottom of this page.
 Each applicant must prepare the following materials and share the cover sheet and application narratives in advance with the applicant’s supervisor/chair/director:

 Statement of Interest (300 words max)